-Unfortunately, if you are born in India in the early 80s or before like me, you will know that birth certificates back then were not as professionally maintained as now.
+If you were born in the early 80s or before in India like me, you will understand the pain behind that statement.
+Birth certificates back then were not as professionally maintained as now.
 In rural areas, registering birth itself was a big thing let alone issuing a birth certificate.
-Even where it was issued, it would be without the name of the kid or just first name.
+Even where they were issued, they would be without the name of the kid or without the full name.

-Most of the time, it used to be handwritten and hardly legible.
-I remember my birth certificate was pink cardboard which felt more like a hospital discharge card.
-By the time I needed it, it was half torn and the handwriting was illegible with blotches of ink.
+Most of the time, it used to be handwritten, that too in regional language and hardly legible.
+I remember my birth certificate was a pink sheet which felt more like a hospital discharge card.
+By the time it was needed for Australian PR, it was half torn and the handwriting was illegible with blotches of ink.

 If you have a birth certificate, fantastic!
 Thank your luck and your parents, but mostly luck.

 Just make sure that it is in English.
 If it’s not, you need to get it translated to English from a NAATI approved translator.